 When your phone is powered on and connected to your LAN, use a browser on the LAN to navigate to the IP address of the Yealink SIP-T19P E2.

 Select the “Account” tab, navigate to “Register,” and enter your account information.

 - Label > The soft key label for this line

 - Display Name > What you would like others to see when you call them

 - Enable Outbound Proxy Server > Select "Enable"

 Step 4.
 Confirm that your phone is registered.

 The Yealink SIP-T19P E2 is an excellent re-release of Yealink’s entry-level phone.
-The market price of $50 makes it an economical device, and Yealink’s reliable SIP software and phone functionality makes it easy to use.
-The screen is better than comparable phones from Polycom and Grandstream, though the sound quality takes a noticeable dip.
-If you’re looking for an easy deployment of single line phones, this a a solid option.
+The market price makes it an economical device, and Yealink’s reliable SIP software and phone functionality make it easy to use.
+The screen is better than comparable phones from Polycom and Grandstream, although the sound quality takes a noticeable dip.
+If you’re looking for an easy deployment of single-line phones, this a solid option.